vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 headroom, phase-inverted channel magnitudes, and expression independence.
 The full build is warning-free and all 20 CTest targets pass.

+### Derive Saturn instrument pan directly from hardware channel gains

+Replace the SegSat direct-output parser's MIDI pan quantization and compensation with the physical equal-power angle and gain.
+Decode DIPAN's four attenuation bits as one 3 dB step count.
+This removes 45 production lines and the parser's dependency on MIDI pan resolution.
+It also fixes off-center regions: the old code stored a linear balance fraction while compensating for a different, quantized pan angle.
+Retain centered-voice normalization and silent-side and direct-level semantics.
+Clarify the existing equal-power Region::pan contract.

+An exhaustive scan regression reconstructs both output channel gains for all 256 DISDL/DIPAN combinations, including mute, both endpoints, and every level.
+It fails on the old implementation at direct-output byte 33.
+The full build is warning-free and all 20 CTest targets pass with the correction.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,